-As we head into the May day bank holiday, how would you fancy a three-day weekend every week?
+As we move into the period of spring bank holidays, how would you fancy a three-day weekend every week?

 After a nearly year-long experiment, borne out of our operational response to COVID-19 last year, our board of trustees agreed this week that full-time DSC staff will now work their hours over four days, rather than five, giving everybody a three day weekend every week.